Call for Participation – Expert Groups for Themed 6G Research White Papers/strong>

 The Edge Intelligence group focuses on algorithms, systems, and services, that make it possible to run effective, real-time data analytics, machine learning, and artificial intelligence in the edge computing environment.
 Possible topics include network structure and management, data management and resource sharing, task distribution, and novel algorithmic solutions and optimisations for the real-time, edge-native intelligence.

-10. Security and Privacy led by Mika Ylianttila
+10. Trust, Security and Privacy led by Mika Ylianttila

 11. Critical and Massive MTC towards 6G led by Nurul Huda Mahmood